jackson-mejia/academic-kickstart/content/project/c-corp/index.md

 ---
 title: C-Corp Explorer
-summary: An R Shiny App created to visualize time series data for C corporations from 1985-2018.
+summary: An R Shiny App created to visualize time series data from Compustat and 10-K filings for C-corporations from 1985-2018.
 Proprietary data has been replaced with randomized data.
 tags:
 - Demo
 date: "2020-10-04T00:00:00Z"